stevecalla/create-readme/assets/js/sample-input.md

 This app includes features such as validation for required information and email, default answers for image, video and contribution, license badge append, instructions at the start and end of the program, modified question prefix and suffix, modular breakdown of the code (into section such as questions, answers, write to file et al), use of inquirer filter to trim and additional sections in the readme template to allow the user to customize the readme.

 ## Enhancements
-This app can be enhanced by adding more detail instructions, functionality to upload images and video files, allow users to select sections of the readme then build the readme dynamically using the fs append feature and more
+This app can be enhanced by adding more detail instructions, functionality to upload images and video files, allow users to select sections of the readme then build the readme dynamically using the fs append feature and more.

 # Image url
 ../images/create-readme.png